dantasse/process_big_csv/README.md

     real	1m51.824s

 Err... we're about 15x slower, from 7 seconds to 111.
 Why?
 Because we're not paralellizing the right thing here.
 We're parallelizing the computation, all that figuring out if it's a canon or a nikon, but we're not parallelizing the disk I/O, which is probably the slowest part.
-So we get all the overhead of throwing data between processes, and very little of the speedup.
+So we get all the overhead of starting and stopping and throwing data between processes, and very little of the speedup.
 As soon as we did `for row in rdr` in `main()`, we were lost.

+(Plus, still race conditions.)

+#### I saw all these tutorials using multiprocessing.Pool, where's the mismatch?
+Yeah.
+Stuff like this:

+    def f(x):
+        return x*x

+    worker_pool = multiprocessing.Pool(10)
+    print worker_pool.map(f, [1, 2, 3, 4, 5])

+Well, besides the fact that it's silly to use 10 processes to square 5 numbers, it's also assuming that the slow part is the computation, the stuff inside f().
+For processing YFCC100M data (and most of the stuff I do), that's not true.
+I think Pool is great when you have plenty of memory but need to parallelize computation, but we need to parallelize IO and avoid having the whole file in memory.

+### Approach 3: one process per processor

+Ok, what if, instead of forking off one process per row, we fork off one process per processor, let each one pick off a bunch of rows, count whichever rows it picks off, and then return the count when it's done?

+#### Approach 3.1

+    def process_some_rows(reader):
+        canons_here = nikons_here = 0
+        for row in reader:
+            if row[7].lower().startswith('canon'):
+                canons_here += 1
+            elif row[7].lower().startswith('nikon'):
+                nikons_here += 1
+        return canons_here, nikons_here
+    ...
+    for i in range(args.num_processes):
+        (canons_here, nikons_here) = worker_pool.apply(process_some_rows, (rdr,))
+        canons += canons_here
+        nikons += nikons_here

+(find this in `pool3.py`)

+... `TypeError: can't pickle _csv.reader objects`.
+The error in our thinking is "let each one pick off a bunch of rows" - that's not something a csv.reader is built to do. (in a previous programming life, I used to call this "thread safe" - now it's processes instead of threads, but same basic idea.)
+We're getting close, though!

+#### Approach 3.2
+Ok, so one process per processor, but let's also give each process its own `csv.reader`.